franzbu/EnhancedSpaces.spoon/README.md

 ```

 ## mSpaces
-Once you've installed EnhancedSpaces, add the following lines to the file `~/.hammerspoon/init.lua` (you can edit that file by clicking Hammerspoon's icon in your menubar and choosing 'Open Config').
+Once you've installed EnhancedSpaces, add the following lines to the file `~/.hammerspoon/init.lua` (you can edit that file by clicking the Hammerspoon icon in your menubar and choosing 'Open Config').
 You might want to adjust the amount and names of your mSpaces and `startmSpace`, which is the mSpace you will be greeted with:

 ```lua
 local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')